-The Leader of the Opposition is Councillor Howard Sykes who shadows and scrutinises the Leader of the Council and Cabinet in the undertaking of their duties.
+The Leader of the Opposition is Councillor Graham Sheldon who shadow and scrutinise the Leader of the Council and Cabinet in the undertaking of their duties.

-The Leader of the Opposition acts as the principal spokesperson for the Opposition Group of which they are leader and establishes and represents the views of the group on issues of policy and priority.
+The Leader of the Opposition act as the principal spokesperson for the Opposition Group of which they are leaders and establishes and represents the views of the group on issues of policy and priority.

 Phone: 0161 770 5151